 Bike Back - Cardiff, Wales, 2013

 It's the strangest thing to photograph an event that takes place on just one day each year.
 Stranger still, on that day I have less than an hour to grab as many shots as I can of the cyclists while they are preparing themselves for the ride.
 What is not particularly strange is that the cyclists are all naked, at least it doesn't seem strange when you are among them as this is the Cardiff arm of the World Naked Bike Ride.
-I covered the ride for six years, with at least one engaging shot from each meeting.
+I covered the ride for seven years, with at least one engaging shot from each meeting.

 Self Portrait - Pontardawe, Wales, 2010

 The only self-portrait here.
 I had a couple of frames left in the Rolleiflex and needed to finish the roll, so I set up the lights, added a close-up filter and tested the focus distance and parallax compensation.
 And I was quite pleased with the result, with the light catching on the loup I was using and the open shutter clearly visible.
 I was 57.

 Dunraven Bay Pinhole - Dunraven Bay, Wales, 2011

 Over the years I made a lot of pinhole cameras, usually involving some sort of conversion of old or broken camera parts.
 This was a wide angle 6x9.
 Like the beach scene in Oman, the effects are a product of the light, though it is also a double exposure that includes the cliff behind me.
 I took four shots before rushing off the beach, soaked by a sudden rain shower.
 This shot was published in a book of pinhole work in 2017.

 The features of the face are taken as a unique identifier, hence the natural assumption that a portrait will show the face of the person with the subject fully aware of the photographer's action in taking the shot.
 In this portrait the face is not visible and the subject is not named, though she would be instantly recognisable to anyone who knew her.
 It is an expression of individuality rather than identification.